| "Even in the Colonies, You Don’t Give Flack to a Duke"

 that is, what she rates to make per hour in a given game) by allowing themselves

+to get distracted, that’s their problem, not hers.
 Another welcome intermittent final table distraction was John Bonetti’s

 announcing on the PPV Internet broadcast.
 When Duke picked up a small pot,